Nanni Baldini: Biography

-Apart from voicing characters in the original version of the Winx franchise, Baldini is well known to the Italian-speaking audiences as the voice dubbing artist of characters such as Stewie Griffin from the animated sitcom Family Guy, Donkey from the Shrek film series as well as various characters in the Italian dub of the Robot Chicken segments, and, since 2002, the title character in the Scooby-Doo franchise and Dobby in the Harry Potter films.
+Apart from voicing characters in the original version of the Winx franchise, Baldini is well known to the Italian-speaking audiences as the voice dubbing artist of characters such as Stewie Griffin from the animated sitcom Family Guy, Donkey from the Shrek film series as well as various characters in the Italian dub of the Robot Chicken segments, and, since 2002, the title character in the Scooby-Doo franchise and Alastor in Hazbin Hotel.

 In live action shows, Baldini has dubbed Jack McFarland (portrayed by Sean Hayes) from Will & Grace, Pacey Witter (portrayed by Joshua Jackson) from Dawson's Creek, Christopher Turk (portrayed by Donald Faison) from Scrubs and the Eleventh Doctor (portrayed by Matt Smith) from Doctor Who.
 He dubs actors such as Kevin Hart, Adam Goldberg, Chris Rock, Topher Grace, Chris Tucker, Anthony Mackie and Michael Peña.

 Baldini works at C.D.
 Cine Dubbing, LaBibi.it, Dubbing Brothers, Pumaisdue, and other dubbing studios in Italy.